-The present document provides the reader with a description concerning the use of the AT Commands developed by TELIT and the standard NMEA sentences.
-The description of the SIRF BINARY protocol [8] is out of the scope of the present note, and only a brief description of the NMEA sentences is reported in paragraph 5, for the complete description refer to [9].
+The present document provides the reader with a description concerning the use of the GPS AT Commands developed by Telit and the standard NMEA sentences.
+The description of the SIRF BINARY protocol [8] is out of the scope of the present document, and only a brief description of the NMEA sentences is reported in chapter 5, for the complete description refer to [9].